merugunaveen22-gif/azureprojectt/WRITEUP.md

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*

 I would consider potentially using a virtual machine if they had more "cookie-cutter" or "plug-in-play" template functionality for web app services and continuous deployments as compared to the PAS web app Azure service offerings that streamline changes and deployments from a GitHub repo or other sources.
 A virtual machine takes a lot of thoughtful planning and work to make it secure and up-to-date, so I do not see this changing in the near future.

+How will the app change per my decision (CMS to Azure)?

+Migrating the CMS application to Azure will require modifying certain components so they can run efficiently in a cloud environment.
+This includes updating the application to use Azure-native services such as Azure App Service, Azure SQL Database, and Azure Blob Storage for content management.
+Moving to Azure also provides more control over scalability and infrastructure performance, allowing the app to handle higher loads and improve reliability.

+Listes any other needs i must change to suit  application requirements.

+Additional changes may include updating configuration settings for security, enabling Azure Active Directory for authentication, and setting up CI/CD pipelines for smoother deployments.
+The application may also need enhancements for logging and monitoring using Azure Monitor and Application Insights.
+These adjustments ensure the CMS runs smoothly, meets performance expectations, and follows cloud best practices.